MikaAK/request_cache_plug/README.md

 You are responsible for starting the cache, including ConCacheStore, so if you're planning to use it make sure you add `RequestCache.ConCacheStore` to the application.ex list of children

+***Specifying the module per function is currently not fully implemented, check back soon for updates***

 We can also override the module for a particular request by passing the option to our graphql middleware or our `&RequestCache.store/2` function as `[ttl: 123, cache: MyCacheModule]`